-- The following provisions have been deleted from the current EA given the provisions refer protections that are already enshrined in legislation: - Workplace Stress; and - Workplace Harassment. - The deletion of these clauses has no impact on the legislative protections that are available.
+- The provisions relating to Workplace Stress/Harassment have been deleted from the current EA given the provisions refer to protections that are already enshrined in legislation (see for example: WorkSafe Qld Managing Psychosocial Hazards Code of Practice and Fair Work Commission Bullying). - The deletion of these clauses has no impact on the legislative protections that are available and such matters could be referred to the Fair Work Commission as a dispute under the proposed EA as an "industrial matter" (see clause 2.4 above under Part 2 Consultation and Dispute Resolution).